After adding new sections to a report, you can rearrange and optimize the layout in the Sections and layout tab.

 Moving a section

-To move a section to another place on your report, drag and drop it on any empty placeholder.
+To move a section to another place on your report, drag and drop it to any empty placeholder.

 If there is no empty placeholder waiting for your section, create one.